 Intensifying concern over Europe’s sovereign-debt crisis and a global economic slowdown have damped IPOs around the world in recent months, making this year’s second quarter the slowest for initial sales since 2009.

-Facebook Inc. (FB) sank last month following its own $16 billion offering, a record for a technology company.
+Facebook Inc. (FB:US) sank last month following its own $16 billion offering, a record for a technology company.
 Still, some Internet-based software companies, including ServiceNow Inc., have announced plans to enter public markets.

 Marketo has $50 million from its last funding round in November, led by Battery Ventures, and isn’t planning further private financing, Fernandez said.